 Colder than that and it hurts your roots.
-Warmer than that and it can provide problems with dissolved oxygen, pathogens, nutrients absorption.
+Warmer temperatures create dissolved oxygen shortages, pathogens, and decreased nutrients absorption.

 Growing Indica & Sativa Marijuana Strains Together

-The problem is mostly the height, although Indica and Sativa marijuana strains have other crucial differences that also make it not such a great idea to grow them in the same environment.
+Indica strains tend to grow shorter than Sativa strains, and have other differences that also make it not such a great idea to grow them in the same environment, Straumietis explains.

-If you do grow Indica and Sativa strains in the same environment, be prepared to have to adjust grow light height, plant height, and harvesting times to accommodate the differences in how tall your strains will grow, and when they’re ready to harvest.
+If you grow Indica and Sativa in the same grow op, be prepared for differences in grow light height, plant height, and harvesting times, he says.

-You may also have to run two different feed programs, because Sativa and Indica often handle nutrients differently.
+You may also have to run different feed programs, because Sativa and Indica strains often handle nutrients differently.

 Using Hydroponics Nutrients Not Meant for Marijuana